CLI

 • --ndjson streams one JSON object per line.
 Best for piping into jq, into another CLI, or into an agent that consumes results incrementally.

-Both flags work on search and find.
-See JSON output and JSON output for the record shapes.
+Both flags work on search, grep, and find.
+See JSON output for the record shapes.

 Agents that already speak MCP should prefer agentgrep-mcp — same discovery and parsing surface, but exposed as MCP tools with typed schemas.